slevithan/regex/README.md

 `Regex.make` escapes special characters in interpolated strings (and values coerced to strings).
 This escaping is done in a context-aware and safe way that prevents changing the meaning or error status of characters outside the interpolated string.

-> As with all interpolation in `Regex.make`, escaped strings are sandboxed and treated as atomic units.
+> As with all interpolation in `Regex.make`, escaped strings are sandboxed and treated as complete units.
 For example, a following quantifier repeats the whole unit rather than just the last character.
 And if interpolating into a character class, the escaped string is treated as a flag-<kbd>v</kbd>-mode nested union if it contains more than one character node.

 As a result, `Regex.make` is a safe and context-aware alternative to JavaScript proposal [`RegExp.escape`](https://github.com/tc39/proposal-regex-escaping).